Bank of America Corp. (BAC)

 Daily Technical Indicators: [See BAC daily technical indicators chart]

-The daily MACD line is above its signal line since June 6, 2019.
+The daily MACD line is below its signal line since November 13, 2019.
 The distance between MACD and the signal line is low, but getting bigger.